SaiKiranBurle/out-dist-detector/README.md

 ## State-of-the-art benchmarks

-I got the idea for implementing this after reading this paper on arXiv: [link](https://arxiv.org/abs/1706.02690) The employ a completely different approach from what I described above.
+I got the idea for implementing this after reading this paper on arXiv: [link](https://arxiv.org/abs/1706.02690)

+They employ a completely different approach from what I described above.
 The classification accuracy reported in the paper for the same setting of train/test data is 0.94.